Skip to contents

 Details

 This function calls the dist_stats.py script to calculate the Euclidean distance for all cells in the input raster without a value to the nearest cell with a value (e.g., for calculating distance to a crane roost or a stream).
+Optionally, results can be scaled, masked, and written to dir/SDM/landscape_name/filename.

 Examples